-- Improve safety, reliability, and efficiency in transportation system; - Improve mobility, reduce congestion; - Improve access to jobs, homes, goods, and services; - Promote a healthier environment; and - Encourage regional coordination and public participation in decision making.
+- Improve safety, reliability, and efficiency in the transportation system; - Improve mobility and reduce congestion; - Improve access to jobs, homes, goods, and services; - Promote a healthier environment; and - Encourage regional coordination and public participation in decision making.

-The objectives inform a list of regional transportation projects that are nominated, prioritized, and selected based on available federal or state funding and construction readiness.
+The objectives guide the development of regional transportation projects that are nominated, prioritized, and selected based on available federal or state funding and construction readiness.